MADE-Apps/legerity/docs/articles/using-legerity/by-locators.md

 RemoteWebElement element = app.FindElement(new ByNested(By.Id("PersonContainer"), By.TagName("form"), By.TagName("button")));
 ```

+> [!NOTE]
+> The complete nesting does not need to be known, you can provide a subset of the nesting and the locator will find the element if it is nested within the provided locators.
+For example, you can also find the same button in the above example by providing the `new ByNested(By.Id("PersonContainer"), By.TagName("button"))` locator too.

 ## Finding elements by text

 The Core package provides `ByExtras.Text` and `ByExtras.PartialText` locators that can be used to find elements on the page by their text content.
 These can be used across any app platform!